NickCallaghan/react-getting-started/README.md

 ## Background

-The following files takes you throught the steps to followed during the #sta-coding-pals first meetup Getting started with React.
+The following files takes you throught the steps to followed during the #sta-coding-pals first meetup: **Getting started with React**.

 If you want to skip to the finish to the finished app just clone the git repo, install the dependencies and start the dev server.